api2cart/cs-sdk/docs/OrderApi.md

             var id = 10;  // string | Entity id
             var orderId = 25;  // string | Defines the order id
-            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,order_id,items,tracking_numbers") var responseFields = {result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var storeId = 1;  // string? | Store Id (optional)
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var storeId = 1;  // string? | Store Id (optional) var responseFields = {result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,order_id,items,tracking_numbers") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // order.shipment.info
-                OrderShipmentInfo200Response result = apiInstance.OrderShipmentInfo(id, orderId, start, varParams, responseFields, exclude, storeId);
+                OrderShipmentInfo200Response result = apiInstance.OrderShipmentInfo(id, orderId, start, storeId, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)